-The tables below are a summary of the oil and natural gas reserves attributable to the Beshtentak and Komsomolsk fields and the net present value attributable to such reserves as evaluated in the Reserve Report, based on future prices and costs assumptions.
+The tables below are a summary of the oil and natural gas reserves attributable to the Beshtentak and Komsomolsk fields and the net present value attributable to such reserves as evaluated in the Reserve Report, based on forecast prices and costs assumptions.
+See "Recent Developments - Tajikistan Reserves Information - Reserves Information - Pricing and Inflation Rate Assumptions" for a summary of the pricing and inflation rate assumptions with respect to the reserves information contained in this short form prospectus.
 No reserves have been attributed to the Khoja Sartez field.
 The tables summarize the data in the Reserve Report and, as a result, may contain slightly different numbers than the report due to rounding.
 Also, due to rounding, certain columns may not add exactly.

 The estimated future net revenue figures contained in the following tables do not necessarily represent the fair market value of the reserves attributable to the Beshtentak and Komsomolsk fields.
 There is no assurance that the forecast price and cost assumptions contained in the Reserve Report will be attained and variances could be material.
 Other assumptions relating to costs and other matters are included in the Reserve Report.
 The reserves estimates attributable to the Beshtentak and Komsomolsk fields described herein are estimates only.
 The actual reserves attributable to the Beshtentak and Komsomolsk fields may be greater or less than those calculated.
-The reserves relating to the Beshtentak and Komsomolsk fields as estimated in the Reserve Report represent only a portion of the reserves evaluated by the Reserve Report.
 A reader should note that the estimates of reserves and future net reserves for individual properties may not reflect the same confidence level as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.

-Summary of Oil and Natural Gas Reserves Attributable to the Beshtentak and Komsomolsk Fields As of March 31, 2009 (Forecast Prices and Costs) (1)(2)(3)(4)
+Summary of Oil and Natural Gas Reserves Attributable to the Beshtentak and Komsomolsk Fields As of March 31, 2009 (Forecast Prices and Costs) (1)(2)(3)(4)(5)